-Massivit 3D printing uses patented Gel Dispensing Printing (GDP) technology that empowers print services, exhibition and entertainment producers and interior designers to secure new revenue sources by providing innovative 3D campaigns with remarkable speed.
+Massivit uses patented Gel Dispensing Printing (GDP) technology that empowers print services, exhibition and entertainment producers and interior designers to secure new revenue sources by providing innovative 3D campaigns with remarkable speed.

 Massivit 1800 is the first of its kind to produce super-size signages, displays and props for visual communication.
-With its unprecedented printing speed, you can expect business growth through the scalability of printing heads and versatile printing materials that’s why this makes it into our fastest 3D printers list.
+With its unprecedented printing speed, you can expect business growth through the scalability of printing heads and versatile printing materials that’s why this is one of the fastest 3D printers on our list.

 Overall, Massivit 1800 is a fast, reliable and profitable 3D printer.

 - Print Volume: 1.5 x 1.17 x 1.8 m

 - Max printing size: 145 x 111 x 180 cm

 - Max. object weight per piece: 330 lbs